-Some leisure time at the beach may be an option for groups who wish to combine recreation amongst their more educational activities, if there is time for it!
+Some leisure time at the beach may be an option for groups who wish to have some down time in between activities, if there is time for it!
 It is, however, the strong recommendation of Venture Abroad that if some leisure time is given at a beach/coastal area that this is a closely supervised activity throughout and that nobody enters the water.
 There are plenty other occasions when swimming can be an option i.e. in a managed swimming pool and/or in a water park.